firearc7/interview-assist/documents/srs.md

 ## 2. Overall Description

 ### 2.1 Product Perspective
-The AI Interview Simulator is a standalone web application with a microservice backend architecture, integrating AI/ML components for question generation and answer evaluation.
+The AI Interview Simulator is currently a standalone web application built with Streamlit.
+It utilizes Python modules for core functionalities like question generation, evaluation, and database interactions.
+The long-term vision includes refactoring into a microservice backend architecture.

 ### 2.2 Product Functions
+- User authentication (signup, login, logout)
-- Role/interview configuration
+- Role/interview configuration (job role, description, difficulty, number of questions)
 - Dynamic question generation
 - Real-time answer evaluation
 - Feedback delivery (immediate or delayed)
-- Session management and progress tracking
+- Session management and progress tracking (view past interviews and results)
+- Database storage for user accounts and interview history

-- Optional voice and video interaction
+Optional voice and video interaction are planned for future phases.

 ### 2.3 User Classes and Characteristics
 - **Job Seekers**: Individuals preparing for interviews